Israel's plan to deport thousands of migrants prompts soul-searching

 Members of the migrant community and their supporters fear that women and children will be next.

-Since 2005, Israel has grappled with an influx of migrants triggered by neighboring Egypt’s crackdown on Sudanese refugees.
+Since 2005, Israel has grappled with an influx of migrants prompted by neighboring Egypt’s crackdown on Sudanese refugees.
 Some 60,000 Africans crossed into Israel before a 130-mile barrier was finished in 2013.
-Around 20,000 have left since then.
+Around 20,000 have left since.

 At the heart of the dispute is how Israel, founded as a home for persecuted Jews, integrates newcomers while preserving its Jewish character.